Marketcloud/angular-marketcloud-starter/README.md

 ## Setup Public Key

-Go on `app/scripts/services/mcFactory.js` and change `marketcloud.public` to your public key value.
+Edit `app/scripts/services/mcFactory.js` changing `marketcloud.public` to your actual app's public key.
 This can be generated using your [Marketcloud dashboard](http://www.marketcloud.it)

 ## Build & development